Gluten Free Brookies

 • Salted Caramel Brookies: Drizzle the brookies with caramel sauce and give them a sprinkle with flaked sea salt (Maldon salt or similar).

-You can also get creative with easy add-in (or add-on) ideas:
+You can also get creative with easy add-in (or add-on) ideas for this brookies recipe, such as:

 • Lemon or orange zest